Peugeot 406: Phase 2

 The facelifted 406 saloon was introduced in February 1999 and safety, strength and speed enhancements resulted in improved Euro NCAP performance.
 Where the old 406 had one star and a struck off star, the post facelift models gained three stars.

 New engine series was launched with the new and improved EW/DW Engine Family with greater power, torque and fuel efficiency along with increased refinement, making it comparatively quiet for a diesel.
 There was also a direct injected petrol dubbed HPi.
 The old 2.0 litre turbo petrol engine was succeeded by the N/A 2.2 petrol with VCT.
-Diesel engines got narrower radiator and the intercooler horizontally to the left beside the radiator.
+Diesel engines received narrower radiator and the intercooler horizontally to the left beside the radiator.

-The exterior front and rear got new bumpers and lights.
-As all models of the coupé the saloon and estate now had 16 inch wheels in some of the trim levels.
+The front and rear fascias received new bumpers and lights.
+As all models of the coupé the saloon and estate became equipped with 16-inch wheels in some of the trim levels.

 The interior was also updated to improve comfort and sound insulation.
 Updated equipment included automated digital climate control/air conditioning on most models except the most basic and a multi function display for warning messages, trip computer, radio and external temperature.
 Rear view mirror with auto dim was also a new feature.

 Halfway into 2001, there was an important update for the 406 with the implementation of the PSA and Renault developed VAN bus, can be recognised by the updated next generation steering column stalks that implemented the radio and cruise control stalk in one module.
 Also a new diesel engine appeared with this update; the 2.2HDi 16 valve with DPF.

-The top of the range Executive model was specified a ten speaker JBL sound system, electrically adjusted and heated leather seats and a memory position for the electric seats and mirrors.
+The top of the range Executive model was fitted with a ten speaker JBL sound system, electrically adjusted and heated leather seats and a memory position for the electric seats and mirrors.